American Indoor Football: Split, partial merger with the SIFL and first cessation of operations

 The AIFA arranged a split and partial merger with the Southern Indoor Football League after the 2010 season.
-As part of the deal, Morris would acquire the rights to the Eastern Conference teams and merge them into the SIFL, while Mink would retain the western conference teams, rights to the AIFA name, and television contract, the last of which was extended through 2013.
+As part of the deal, Morris acquired the rights to the Eastern Conference teams and merged them into the SIFL, while Mink retained the western conference teams, rights to the AIFA name, and the television contract which was extended through 2013.

-The AIFA West originally announced that it would begin its season with four teams, beginning in March 2011, after the Tucson Thunder Kats announced it would be suspending operations until 2012.
-As of January 2011, no schedule had been released, and the league informed the remaining three teams that there would not be a fourth team representing Eugene, Oregon as the league had earlier promised.
+the Tucson Thunder Kats announced it would be suspending operations until 2012 and the AIFA West announced that it would begin its season with four teams, beginning in March 2011.
+In January 2011 the league informed the remaining three teams that there would not be a fourth team representing Eugene, Oregon as the league had earlier promised.
 The league attempted to work out a schedule with the remaining three teams, but the Reno Barons and Stockton Wolves were unwilling to go forward with such a schedule and broke from the league.
 Both teams operated as the two-team "Western Indoor Football Association" in 2011, each playing whatever semi-pro teams were willing to face them in addition to each other.
 With only the Yakima Valley Warriors left, the AIFA ceased operations; it said that it would attempt to relaunch in 2012 with eight to 12 teams in at least two regions of the United States.

-As of June 2011, Morris had released a statement indicating he still represented the AIFA when he purchased the assets of the Fayetteville Force.
+In June 2011, Morris released a statement indicating he still represented the AIFA when he purchased the assets of the Fayetteville Force.